 You can measure distances, angles, and torsions also for atoms not belonging to the same molecule.
 To try this, you will need to visualise more molecules.
-You can do so for example by ticking Packing in Display.
-You can now repeat Steps 4&5, 10&11, and 15&16 for atoms belonging to different molecules.
+You can do so for example by ticking Packing in the Display Options toolbar.
+You can now repeat Steps 4 & 5, 10 & 11, and 15 & 16 for atoms belonging to different molecules.